 19 Yr-Old POCF Emily Drops Knowledge Like She’s 91

 While searching the “lobster fisherman” hashtag on Instagram, I found Emily.
-Her photos beautifully capture a lobster fishery in Maine, completely different from Chris’ fishery here in Santa Barbara.
+Her photos beautifully capture a lobster fishery in Maine, completely different from Chris’ fishery in California.
 Plus, the shots she takes of her partner in action really got me right here.
 (Pointing to heart.)

 “After a long day of working on the boat together, my job as his sternman is done – but my job as a POCF has only begun.”
 Ok.
 We’re listening.